thoughtworks-jumpstart/guides/docs/frontend-web-development/react-jsx.md

 ## What is JSX

-In our Hello World app, we saw the following code bellow in App.js.
+In our Hello World app, we saw the following code below in App.js.

 ```javascript
 function App() {